kcarnold/cs344/content/exams.md

 You should try to vary the difficulty of your questions.
 As a rough guide, aim for each question to be at a different level of Bloom's Taxonomy.
 Concentrate on the first 4 levels:

 - Remembering (words like "define", "list", "name")
-- Understanding (words like "explain", "describe", "compare")
+- Understanding (words like "give an example", "explain", "describe", "identify")
-- Applying (words like "use", "apply", "solve")
+- Applying (words like "implement", "apply", "solve")
-- Analyzing (words like "analyze", "distinguish", "differentiate")
+- Analyzing (words like "analyze", "distinguish", "contrast")

 ## Stage 2: Reviewing Questions